baconjs/bacon.js/README.md

 The two required option parameters are:

 * `source`, a function that produces an Observable.
+The function gets attempt number (starting from zero) as its argument.
 * `retries`, the number of times to retry the `source` function _in addition to the initial attempt_.
 Use the value o (zero) for retrying indefinitely.

 Additionally, one may pass in one or both of the following callbacks: